You CAN Ace Calculus

 Basic Idea of Polar Coordinates

 You should already be familiar with graphing in rectangular coordinates (sometimes called cartesian coordinates).
-We can use trigonometry to describe the same point(s) or graph another way.
-Check out the graph on the right.
+We can use trigonometry to describe the same point(s) or graph another way, as shown in plot 1.

 From basic trig, you know that a point in the plane can be described as \((x,y)\) or as \(( r \cos(\theta), r \sin(\theta) ) \).
 Comparing these two forms gives you the equations